 Q: Which are the best places/suburbs to live in Riyadh as an expat?

 A: I think for Westerners, the best places in Riyadh to live would be in the Diplomatic Quarter or a compound.
-However, it is difficult to get a place in the Diplomatic Quarter unless you have a special connection (e.g. company arranges housing for you in there, or you ‘know’ someone).
-If you live on a compound, the disadvantage is that you might have few opportunities to mix with the local Saudi community.
+However, it is difficult to get a place in the Diplomatic Quarter unless you have a special connection (e.g. company arranges housing for you there, or you ‘know’ someone).
+If you live in a compound, the disadvantage is that you might have few opportunities to mix with the local Saudi community.
 From my knowledge, I think that most of the compounds are located in the north end of the city.
 I think that for most expats who come to work for a specific company or institution, housing is organised for them.

 Q: How do you rate the standard of accommodation in Riyadh?

 A: I do not have a lot of first-hand experience with a variety of accommodations, but my impression is that the standard of accommodation is quite good (i.e. the buildings are solid – mostly concrete – and very spacious).

 Q: What’s the cost of living in Riyadh compared to home?
 What is cheap or expensive in particular?

 A: Groceries and produce are relatively inexpensive compared to home, but it depends on what country it comes from.
 Locally grown produce and basic groceries (e.g. milk, yogurt, bread) are really cheap.

 Q: What are the locals like; do you mix mainly with other expats?